kaanersoy/tombala/README.md

 ![tombala | LOGO](https://tombala-delta.vercel.app/favicons/og-image.png)

-It is a URL shortener to get shortened URLs.
+Tombala is a Giveaway machine.
+It allows you to create giveaways using Youtube comments.

 ## Used Tecnologies